Get Tech Tips

 #13.
 Use elbows with radius throats or turning vanes.

-In ACCA’s Manual D, Appendix 3, you will see how much of an impact radius throats and turning vanes have in comparison to square throats, and elbows without turning vanes.
+In ACCA’s Manual D, Appendix 3, you will see how much of an impact radius throats and turning vanes have compared to square throats and elbows without turning vanes.
 You will also see that radius heel vs. square heel makes little difference.

 Piggybacking on rule #3, high-efficiency fittings have a greater impact the closer they are to the equipment.
-A lot of times when doing a retrofit, I will install turning vanes in the existing fittings that are close to the equipment.
+When doing a retrofit, I will often install turning vanes in the existing fittings that are close to the equipment.
 This is a good way to make measurable improvements without reinventing the wheel.

 #14.
 Design and build quiet duct systems.

-Noise can come from several sources, vibration, turbulence, high velocity, and the equipment.
+Noise can come from several sources: vibration, turbulence, high velocity, and equipment.

 Depending on the type of equipment and its orientation, there are several ways to isolate it from the structure to reduce vibrations.
-I always use canvas connectors as close to the equipment as possible so ducts can be supported while being decoupled from the equipment.
+I always use canvas connectors as close to the equipment as possible to support ducts while being decoupled from the equipment.
 Vibration pads under the equipment help if it is installed on a platform or stand.
-Hanging equipment using spring or neoprene isolators provides better isolation, but is more time consuming and costly.
+Hanging equipment using spring or neoprene isolators provides better isolation but is more time-consuming and costly.

 Air noise from high velocity and turbulence can be reduced by fittings with sweeping turns and lowering the velocity.
-In addition to that, silencers (such as Fantech’s LD line) are effective, as well as flexible duct.
-Some use an acoustical liner (which works) but we choose not to because of IAQ concerns.
-(Potential deterioration and releasing fiberglass into the airstream, also tends to promote mold growth on the supply side).
+In addition to that, silencers (such as Fantech’s LD line) and flexible ducts are effective.
+Some use an acoustical liner (which works), but we choose not to because of IAQ concerns.
+(Potential deterioration and releasing fiberglass into the airstream also tends to promote mold growth on the supply side).

 One technique for addressing equipment noise is reducing line-of-site.
-Most of the time this can be done with a few turns in the ducts between the equipment and any registers and grilles.
+Most of the time, you can do this with a few turns in the ducts between the equipment and any registers and grilles.